OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/AppSec-SoC-Monitoring-Visualisation.md

 ## Why

-Capturing logs and visualising them in a SOC (Security Operation Center) is a key activity in the asymmetric arms race against malicious actors (and bugs).
+Capturing logs and visualising them in a SOC (Security Operation Center) is a key activity in the asymmetric arms race against malicious actors and bugs.

-In addition to providing high value actionable information, a good SOC will allow provide a wealth of valuable metrics and visualisations for the business (from user activities/behaviour to to system performance)
+In addition to providing high-value actionable information, a good SOC will provide a wealth of valuable metrics and visualisations for the business, from user activities and behaviour to system performance.

 ## What